ArjayS/vue_fullStack_ecommerce/README.md

 @1:42:30, Introducing more ways of communicating to our server

-@1:43:00, Express allows us to use url parameters
+@1:43:00, Express allows us to use url (/:id -> ie. /users/123/cart) parameters through GET request and us inputing the :id to deliver to the server.